-- On what kind of data is this type of behavior observable?
+- On what kind of data is this type of behaviour observable?

 - Which micro-models are capable of taking into account these macroscopic processes?

 In all of these fields of study, the nature of the data conditions the development of the models to be estimated.
-They have to be sampled correctly in order to allow for time-frequency analysis, and must not be filtered or pretreated.
+They have to be sampled correctly, in order to allow for time-frequency analysis, and must not be filtered or pretreated.
 In any case, the fact that the processes are of a fractional or multi-fractional nature is fundamental.
-If modelling that uses Markov processes has been the standard stochastic approach, the multiplication of available data confirms that it is not only possible but necessary to go beyond this framework and develop new tools.
-The development of non-Markovian models would make possible the analysis of memory processes.
+If modelling Markov processes has been the standard stochastic approach, the multiplication of available data confirms that it is not only possible but necessary to go beyond this framework and develop new tools and non-Markovian models.

-There are, moreover, important challenges associated with modelling, simulation and analysis of such phenomena when trying to understand them through comparison with experimental data.
-Non-Markovian models may, in particular, be important for modelling phenomena that come about as a result of human intervention; indeed, this may mean that there is “memory” in the process leading to a non-Markovian behaviour as, for instance, recently seen in price processes.
+There are important challenges associated with modelling, simulation and analysis of non-Markovian phenomena when trying to understand them through comparison with experimental data.
+Non-Markovian models may in particular, be important for modelling what results from human intervention; that may mean that there is “memory” in the process leading to a non-Markovian behaviour as, for instance, recently seen in price processes.